 - 1. Understanding the concepts in grid computing - 2.
 Ability to set up cluster and run parallel applications - 3.
 Ability to understand the cluster projects and cluster OS - 4.
+Apply java pervasive devices - 5.
 Understanding the concepts of pervasive computing & quantum computing